Heartless-Caesar/Store-API/README.md

 # Store-API

-This API was made with the idea of being the back-end of my university project.
+This API was made with the idea of being a template for my university project's backend.

 ## Essential Features